frivolt/openrefinewiki/FAQ.md

 **I have a question.
 Where do I ask?**

-Send your question to the [Google Refine mailing list](http://groups.google.com/group/google-refine/).
+Send your question to the [Refine mailing list](http://groups.google.com/group/google-refine/).

 **I've found a bug or want a new feature.
 What should I do?**